conwelllif76756/vehiclefacts/README.md

-The Ford Model N, introduced in 1906, was Ford's first successful mass-produced car after the failure of earlier models like the Model A and Model B.
+The Winton Bullet No. 1, built by Alexander Winton in 1903, set the land speed record of 68.18 mph, demonstrating the potential of automobiles for speed and performance.